awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 Upload an Object
 ================

-Build a :aws-java-class:`PutObjectRequest <services/sqs/model/PutObjectRequest>`,
+Build a :aws-java-class:`PutObjectRequest <services/sqs/model/PutObjectRequest>`
-supplying bucket name and key name.
-Then use the |s3client|'s :methodname:`putObject` method with a :classname:`RequestBody` :aws-java-class:`RequestBody <sync/RequestBody>` that contains the object content and the :classname:`PutObjectRequest` object.
+and supply a bucket name and key name.
+Then use the |s3client|
+:methodname:`putObject` method with a :classname:`RequestBody` :aws-java-class:`RequestBody <sync/RequestBody>`
+that contains the object content and the :classname:`PutObjectRequest` object.
-*The bucket must exist, or an error will result*.
+*The bucket must exist, or an error will result.*

 **Imports**